 "Today's Headline: Chris Pratt and Anna Faris separating.
 Next Month's Headline: Chris Pratt and Jennifer Lawrence dating."

 Where is this all coming from?
 Why is Jennifer Lawrence's name getting dragged through the mud and not Pratt's other female co-stars, like Aubrey Plaza or Bryce Dallas Howard?
-Perhaps it's this moment from Faris' podcast, "Anna Faris Is Unqualified", when, the Daily Mail reports, the mother addressed the rumors that Lawrence and Pratt were becoming more than just friends on set:
+Perhaps it's this moment from Faris' podcast, "Anna Faris Is Unqualified", when, the Daily Mail reports, the mother addressed the rumours that Lawrence and Pratt were becoming more than just friends on set:

 "It made me feel incredibly insecure," she told Isla Fisher.
 "Chris and I, we talk about this a lot.
 We grapple with a lot of the ideas of being a public couple."